 - Migration to cloud to run analytics in the cloud

-There are four stages in the machine learning life cycle where data scientists are using Molecula today.
+There are five stages in the machine learning life cycle where data scientists are using Molecula today.

 - Real-time, iterative data exploration that reduces or, often, completely eliminates the long information request cycles between the data scientist and data engineer or IT.